jackfriend/jackfriend.github.io/_posts/2021-04-21-A-central-mechanism-of-analgesia-in-mice-and-humans-lacking-the-sodium-channel-NaV1.md

     width="eight"
     %}

-* A markdown unordered list which will be replaced with the ToC {:toc}
+1. A markdown ordered list which will be replaced with the ToC {:toc}

 ### Introduction